LennartHennigs/RG35XX-H-Notes/README.md

   }
 ```

-- It seems that the `.keys` file takes precedence over the `.k2p.cfg` one.
+- The `.keys` file precedes the `.k2p.cfg` one.
-- You can also create a key config file manually in the folder.
+- You can also manually create a key config file in the folder.
 Use the name of the rom/port and append the suffix.
 - You can then add descriptions to the key definitions.
-Both examples above add "Joystick" as a description.
+For both examples above, add "Joystick" as a description.
 - In the `.k2p.cfg` files the buttons are called `EAST`, `WEST`.
 In the `.keys` they are called `A`, `Y`.
 - In the `.key` files `L1`and `R1` are called `page up` and `page down`.

-### Amstrad

-- The emulator used is [Caprice32](https://docs.libretro.com/library/caprice32/).
-- Fire and movement will automatically recognized as joystick input.
-- Therefore, don't map keyboard navigation to the joysticks or the D-PAD keys.
-- Bind the virtual keyboard (`F9`) to `the left analog stick click` for all of Amstrad, in case you need other keys. \
-  `Game Setting > Per System Advanced Configuration > Amstrad CPC > Edit PadToKey Profile > Left Stick Press = F9`
-- Only assign the keys you need to select (e.g. joustick or single player mode) and start a game. \
-  When game selected: `A (long press) > Create/Edit PadToKey Profile`
-- **FYI**: Amstrad's *return* key does not equal to the `Enter` key.
-I have not found a way to map this to it.

 ## The SD Card

 - The SD card has two partitions: `BATOCERA` and `SHARE`.
 We will only concern ourselves with the `SHARE` partition.
-- On `SHARE` are the folders for adding content onto the device.
+- On `SHARE` are the folders for adding content to the device.
 - The `bios/` folder is the place where to add BIOS files (see below).
 - The `roms/` folder contains folders for the different emulators for your games.
 Most of the folder names are self-explanatory.